 What about menstrual leave?

-FAQ about sick leave for painful periods
+FAQ on sick leave for painful periods

-How to relieve period pain at work?
+How to relieve work-related pain periods

 To effectively relieve your periods pain during working hours, here's what you can do: take ibuprofen or an antispasmodic (do not mix without medical advice), drink ginger or chamomile tea, use a hot water bottle and take a break as soon as necessary.

 - How do you explain periods and menstruation to your daughter?

 - Menstrual insecurity in France: what do you need to know?